BackupTheBerlios/hjb-svn/trunk/docs/rst/receive-from-consumer.rst

 :Returns: A single message from the consumer.

-This **POST** request obtains a single message from a vendor's messaging system via a JMS consumer.
+This **POST** request obtains a single message from a vendor's messaging system via the JMS consumer identified by the URI at the root of the request's URL.
 It is returned in the response encoded as described in `message translation`_.
 The command

 * times out after the specified number of seconds if the timeout parameter is supplied.

-* times out after the HJB Servlet timeout period if the timeout is not specified.
+* times out after the HJB preset timeout period if the timeout is not specified.

-* on timing out, the response has a HTTP status of *404 Not Found*
+* on timing out, the response returned is a '404 Not Found'.

 .. _back to commands: ./command-list.html